 Using voice translation apps for Chinese, location and map apps, researching restaurants, stores and locations is a great way to use your phone not just as a phone but as a travel tool (please note that you do need to rent a smartphone in order to use any app..a “dumb phone” won’t work here).

 If you use a calling and texting app such as WeChat or iMessage, you can speak for hours at a time and send hundreds if not thousands of texts.
-Keep in mind that other apps such as Skype, WhatsApp or Viber are blocked in China and it will require some of the best VPNs for China to use them.
+Keep in mind that other apps such as Skype, WhatsApp or Viber are blocked in China and will require what is known as a VPN in order to use.
 The same goes for using Instagram in China and Facebook in China.